Like clockwork, it is and it was predictable and it is happening.

 I actually am.

-Here's the actual quote from uh Sheila Jackson Lee on the Mars rover.
+Here's the actual quote from Sheila Jackson Lee on the Mars rover.

-She she actually made the remarks during NASA hearings that she was chairing.
+She actually made the remarks during NASA hearings that she was chairing.

-And that's why the NASA guys, I mean, this woman's in charge of her funding.
+And that's why the NASA guys, I mean, this is the woman's in charge of her funding.

 And that's why they said, not this trip.

-What she actually said was 1997, Sheila Jackson Lee, who, by the way, we have to assume makes sense in her district.
+What she actually said was 1997, Sheila Jackson Lee, who, by the way, we have to assume makes sense in her district, they understand her there.

-In 1997, Sheila Jackson Lee made news during a subcommittee here uh briefing when she asked a NASA scientist if the Mars Pathfinder had photographed the flag that Neil Armstrong had left behind.
+In 1997, Sheila Jackson Lee made news during a subcommittee briefing when she asked a NASA scientist if the Mars Pathfinder had photographed the flag that Neil Armstrong had left behind.

 Also, some of the most famous graffiti in the world is Kilroy was here.

-I think you know, Sheila Jackson is explained this.
+I think, you know, Sheila Jackson, you've explained this.

-So syllables come out with words that are like knee-jerk reaction kind of words that like Busch Hitler, this thing things that these people think and say, and and some of them make sense when they're put together, and some of them don't.
+So syllables come out with words that are like knee-jerk reaction kind of words that like Bush Hitler, this thing that these people think and say, and some of them make sense when they're put together and some of them don't.

-And then at the end of the 30 seconds, you you then say you're outraged.
+And then at the end of the 30 seconds, you then say you're outraged.

 And then she looks at the camera very pleased with herself.

-I I I first noticed this watching the McNeil Lara News hour.
+I first noticed this watching the McNeil Lara news hour.

-There's way back in the 80s, there was a guest by the name of uh late 80s, early 90s, a guest with the name of Dimitri Symes from some Washington think tank, and he spoke with a very heavy uh East Eastern European accent.
+There was a guest by the name of late 80s, early 90s, a guest by the name of Dimitri Symes from some Washington think tank.

-And I I got the biggest uh chuckle watching this guy, because I couldn't understand what he was saying, except when he said Bush's name.
+And I got the biggest chuckle watching this guy because I couldn't understand what he was saying except when he said Bush's name.

-And the only thing I understood him saying was Boosh.
+And the only thing I understood him saying was boosh or boosh.

 Or what have you.

-You know, I I am in the spoken word business.
+You know, I'm in the spoken word business.

-As you know, I'm one of the world's most uh renowned mimics.
+As you know, I'm one of the world's most renowned mimics.

-And I I make it as it's almost a scientific study of the way people speak and and what they what they say.
+And I make it as it's almost a scientific study of the way people speak and what they say.

-It's the what the way to understand is Sheila Jackson Lee, when she speaks, it's like the difference between random typing and writing.
+The way to understand this is Sheila Jackson Lee, when she speaks, it's like the difference between random typing and writing.

 If you just sit at a keyboard and start pounding it versus writing something.